wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VII.1
 <p class=fip id=p1>
-1.&emsp;Every system of thought must have a starting point.
+1. Every system of thought must have a starting point.
 <sup>2</sup>It begins with either a making or a creating, a difference we have already discussed.
 <sup>3</sup>Their resemblance lies in their power as foundations.
 <sup>4</sup>Their difference lies in what rests upon them.